mech/Notes/CSS/layout.md

 # Layout

+> A sculptor may sit down to sculpt something without a clear idea of the exact form it will take; sometimes we need to start pushing and pulling on the clay to see what comes out of it.

+> Composition of our layout and typographic systems needs to take our medium's constraints into account.

 History of layout in CSS is table, float, inline-block, display:table, flexbox, then grid.

 **Important**: All percentage-based sizes must inherit from parent block elements, and if any of those ancestors fail to specify a size, they are assumed to be sized at 0 x 0 pixels.
 For that reason, we declare percentages for both `html` and `body`: